London murder rate overtakes New York's

 "It can only be dealt with in a holistic manner, because it is so holistic in its impact.

-"Police can't just arrest or stop and search their way out of this problem, it has to be done in partnership with the communities."
+"Police can't just arrest or stop and search their way out of this problem; it has to be done in partnership with the communities."

+The Met Police has launched 44 murder investigations in 2018, 31 of which have been as a result of stabbings.

+The deaths of 47-year-old Laura Cecilia Navarrete De Figueira, from Twickenham, and her sons Claudio, 10, and Joaquin, seven, are part of the same Met Police murder investigation.
+She was found stabbed in London, while the boys were discovered dead, along with their father, at the foot of Birling Gap, in Sussex.

+"Knife crime and violent crime acts like an epidemic, so you need to go in at the source to cut it off and then you need to inoculate the future young people against it.

+"Going in at source means major intervention work with youth workers, inoculating means going into schools, changing the social norms, educating kids, teaching them what it is to be a man, teaching them how they don't need to carry knives."

-In February, Met Police commissioner Cressida Dick visited police in Glasgow to learn about a public health approach which has seen murder rates in Scotland drop dramatically.
+In February, the Met's Commissioner Cressida Dick visited police in Glasgow to learn about a public health approach which has seen murder rates in Scotland drop dramatically.

-There are plans for Ms Dick to carry out more "fact-finding trips" in New York, as well as with the West Midlands, Durham and Avon and Somerset forces.
+There are plans for Ms Dick to carry out more "fact-finding trips", in New York and with the West Midlands, Durham and Avon & Somerset forces.

-The adverts feature stories of teenagers who have been stabbed.
+The adverts to run across social media and digital channels feature stories of teenagers who have been stabbed.